Michael-Moulana/CMS/README.md

 * 📊 **Admin Dashboard** for managing content
 * ⚡ **Responsive Frontend** built with React + Tailwind

 ---

+# *API Documentation*

+Navigation Endpoints

+* GET /api/navigation: Retrieve all navigation items.

+* POST /api/navigation: Create a new navigation item.

+* PUT /api/navigation/:id: Update an existing navigation item.

+* DELETE /api/navigation/:id: Delete a navigation item.

+Pages Endpoints

+* GET /api/pages: Retrieve all pages.

+* POST /api/pages: Create a new page.

+* PUT /api/pages/:id: Update an existing page.

+* DELETE /api/pages/:id: Delete a page.

+---

+# *Usage*

+In order to use the CMS, you need to be authenticated all the time.

+* Login & Register: Access the login page at /login and /register.
+* Admin Dashboard: Access the dashboard at /dashboard to manage content.
+* Page Management: Access the page management route at /dashboard/page to perform CRUD operations.
+* Navigation Management: Access the navigation management route at /dashboard/navigation to perform CRUD operations.

+---

 # *Getting Started*